 Copy mscms.dll manually

-Manually copy the mscms.dll file to the driver installation folder is the best working solution to fix this issue.
+Manually copying the mscms.dll file to the driver installation folder is the best working solution to fix this issue.
 As we discussed the main Reason For this Windows Cannot Connect to the Printer Error Mscms.dll file.
 This mscms.dll is a color module that may be failing to reach its destination folder.
 You Can copy this mscms.dll file manually to fix this issue.

 - Navigate to the following folder: C:\Windows\system32\